dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_rl.md

 ## Experiment

-For this experiment, I start from the corresponding full-finetuned SFT checkpoints from the previous experiment.
-Rather than training another model from scratch, I start with the best SFT checkpoint from the previous experiment and ask a narrower question:
+For this experiment, I start from the corresponding full-finetuned SFT checkpoints from the previous experiment and ask a narrower question:

 > Can RLVR improve code correctness beyond SFT?